diegommezp28/yet-another-titanic-project/README.md

 ```

-*Important:** Remember that in order to use the kaggle package you will need to configure your kaggle .json credentials locally, see [here](https://github.com/Kaggle/kaggle-api#api-credentials) an explanation.
+**Important:** Remember that in order to use the kaggle package you will need to configure your kaggle.json credentials locally, see [here](https://github.com/Kaggle/kaggle-api#api-credentials) an explanation.

 ## Usage